owanturist/react-hook-window/README.md

 }
 ```

+A collection of options to configure the windowed list.

 ### `UseWindowedListOptions.containerSize`

 ```ts
 containerSize: number
 ```

 A size of the container in pixels which determine the number of items visible at any given time.
-Represents either hight for vertical or width for horizontal layout.
+Represents either hight for vertical or width for horizontal [layouts][todo].

-> note: The hook does not read container size from a DOM node properties so the value must represent actual size of the given container.
+> ❕ The hook does not read container size from a DOM node properties so the value must represent actual size of the given container.

-> tip: you can use any kind of approaches ([search for `use size react`](https://www.npmjs.com/search?q=use%20size%20react)) to determine size of a container in case it's unkown or changes dynamicly - the hook re-calculates output when the value changes.
+> ❗ you can use any kind of approaches ([search for `use size react`](https://www.npmjs.com/search?q=use%20size%20react)) to determine size of a container in case it's unkown or changes dynamicly - the hook re-calculates output when the value changes.
 See the example of unknown and dynamic container sizes (@TODO add links to the examples).

-> pro tip: it's recommended to use debouncing/throttline of the container size in case of high frequent changes to gain better performance.
+> 💯 it's recommended to use debouncing/throttline of the container size in case of high frequent changes to gain better performance.
 See the example of throttling the size value (@TODO add links to the example).

 ### `UseWindowedListOptions.itemSize`

 A size of an item in pixels.
-Represents either items' height for vertical or width for horisontal layout.
+Represents either items' height for vertical or width for horisontal [layouts][todo].

 In cases when all items have the same size it can define it as a constant number: